A Stochastic GDA Method With Backtracking For Solving Nonconvex Concave Minimax Problems: Related work

 \textbf{{Existing work for the stochastic {setting}. }} \sa{To the best of our knowledge, efficient \textit{stochastic backtracking}~(SB) step-size search techniques that can exploit the structure of minimax problems are still missing in the literature even for the convex-concave minimax problems.
-Although there are some recent developments on SB for stochastic optimization~(see, e.g., \cite{jin2021high,paquette2018stochastic,jin2023sample}), {these methods} do not extend to more general minimax problems. {There are also} methods developed for stochastic monotone variational inequalities~(VI) --see, e.g., \cite{iusem2019variance,antonakopoulos2021sifting}, {such methods} {are} applicable {to} convex-concave {problems in theory} --since every convex-concave minimax problem can be written as a monotone VI; {however, they} do not exploit the special structure of minimax problems --indeed, through utilizing further properties of minimax problems such as adopting different step sizes for primal and dual blocks, and exploiting the local \textit{block Lipschitz} constants when determining primal and dual step sizes in an adaptive manner, more efficient SB techniques for minimax problems can be designed.
-Furthermore, for WCSC and WCMC minimax problems, the corresponding VI is \textit{not} monotone anymore, and we are not aware of any stochastic VI methods that can deal with such problems using adaptive stepsizes.}
+Although there are some recent developments on SB for stochastic optimization, e.g., \citep{jin2021high,paquette2018stochastic,jin2023sample}, {these methods} do not extend to more general minimax problems. {There are also} methods developed for stochastic monotone variational inequalities~(VI), e.g., \citep{iusem2019variance,antonakopoulos2021sifting}; that being said, these methods are not applicable for WCSC and WCMC minimax problems as the corresponding VI is \textit{not} monotone anymore, and we are not aware of any stochastic VI methods that can deal with such problems using adaptive stepsizes.}